 Python is a useful programming language to use if you want to process data.
 The language has several built-in functions that make it easy to read, write, and manipulate data or files.

 Let’s say that you have a list of employee names, and you want to check if a user’s name is on that list.
-You could save the list of employee names as a file, then use Python to read that file and check if the employee’s name is stored within that file.
+You could save the list of employee names as a file.
+Then, you could use Python to read that file and check if the employee’s name is stored within that file.

 In this tutorial, we are going to explore the basics of reading files in Python.
 To start, we will discuss how to open and access a file.
 Then we will go on to explore how to read a file in Python.

 The first step to reading a file in Python is to open the file you want to read.
-Just like you would when you want to read a file on your computer, you need to tell Python the name of the file you want your program to access.
+You need to tell Python the name of the file you want to open.

 Here’s the syntax for opening a file in Python:

-The above line of code opens the file at the path we have defined above.
+Our code opens a file at the path we defined in the “filename” variable.

 Python Read File